 What WWF is doing

 Over the last 40 years WWF has worked on species conservation and habitat and landscape management across Australia, in partnership with traditional owners, communities, nonprofits, scientists, businesses, and governments.
-Over the coming weeks, months, and years, we will work together to:
+Together, we will work to:

 · Address immediate needs.
-WWF is responding to the urgent needs of partners dealing directly with fire impacts, including wildlife response organizations, communities, and scientists.
-Activities change daily but include providing extensive care to injured koalas and other species.
+WWF responded to the urgent needs of partners dealing directly with fire impacts, including wildlife response organizations, communities, and scientists.
+Activities were varied but include providing extensive care to injured koalas and other species.

 · Recover critical habitats.
-Informed by climate science, WWF will restore, connect, and protect forests and other habitats.
-WWF will also engage Indigenous and rural communities to improve management of critical ecosystems and fire response.
+Informed by climate science, WWF is working to restore, connect, and protect forests and other habitats.
+WWF is also engaging Indigenous and rural communities to improve management of critical ecosystems and fire response.

 · Prepare for future emergencies.
 WWF seeks to ensure recovery, reconstruction, and management responses promote resiliency, incorporate natural infrastructure, help mitigate climate change, and work towards securing Australia’s natural resources for people and nature over the long-term.